Emissions & Generation Resource Integrated Database: Data summary

 eGRID data include emissions, different types of emission rates, electricity generation, resource mix, and heat input. eGRID data also include plant identification, location, and structural information.
-The emissions information in eGRID include carbon dioxide (CO_{2}), nitrogen oxides (NO_{x}), sulfur dioxide (SO_{2}), mercury (Hg), methane (CH_{4}), nitrous oxide (N_{2}O), and carbon dioxide equivalent (CO_{2}e).
+The emissions information in eGRID include carbon dioxide (CO_{2}), nitrogen oxides (NO_{x}), sulfur dioxide (SO_{2}), mercury (Hg), methane (CH_{4}), (N_{2}O), and carbon dioxide equivalent (CO_{2}e).
 CO_{2}, CH_{4}, and N_{2}O are greenhouse gases (GHG) that contribute to global warming or climate change.
 NO_{x} and SO_{2} contribute to unhealthy air quality and acid rain in many parts of the country. eGRID's resource mix information includes the following fossil fuel resources: coal, oil, gas, other fossil; nuclear resources; and the following renewable resources: hydroelectric (water), biomass (including biogas, landfill gas and digester gas), wind, solar, and geothermal.

 eGRID data is presented as an Excel workbook with data worksheets and a table of contents.
 The eGRID workbook contains data at the unit, generator, and plant levels and aggregated data by state, power control area, eGRID subregion, NERC region, and U.S. The workbook also includes a worksheet that displays the grid gross loss (%).
 Beginning with eGRID2023, R programming language was used to develop eGRID.
 EPA has made the R scripts available for users to view and use.
 The R scripts can be found on GitHub.
 There is a readme available in the repository to assist users in understanding the necessary scripts and documentation in creating eGRID.

 Additional documentation is also provided with each eGRID release such as, a Technical Guide (PDF), Summary Tables, eGRID subregion map (JPG), NERC region Map (JPG), and release notes (TXT).
 These files are available as separate downloadable files or all of them are contained in a ZIP file.
 Similar files can be downloaded for a given year's eGRID release from EPA's eGRID website.